Point What You Mean: Visually Grounded Instruction Policy: CONCLUSION AND LIMITATIONS

 \subsection{Mode 2: User Interface for Manual Box Drawing}

-Users may instead interact with a simple on-screen UI that shows the current overhead image (Figure~\ref{fig:ui_box_drawing}).
+Users may instead interact with a simple on-screen UI that shows the current overhead image.
 Through mouse dragging, the user draws a bounding box around the desired target and optionally enters a short action phrase (e.g., ``pick up'' or ``place here'').
 The resulting pair $(l_t, \tilde{I}_{g,0})$ is passed directly to the Point-VLA policy.
 This interface provides pixel-level precision and is particularly useful for data collection, teleoperation, and evaluation in human-in-the-loop settings.

-\section{Linguistic Analysis of Training Instructions}
+\subsection{Linguistic Analysis of Training Instructions}

-To ensure fair comparison with text instructed VLA and understand the richness of spatial language in our training data, we analyze the distribution of \emph{atomic spatial referring terms} across all instruction texts.
-We identify several categories of spatial descriptors that enable text-based spatial understanding:
+To better understand the richness of spatial language in our training data, we analyze the distribution of atomic spatial referring terms across all instruction texts.
+We identify several categories of spatial descriptors that support text-based spatial understanding:

 \paragraph{Directional terms.} Common directional references include \textit{left}, \textit{right}, \textit{top}, \textit{bottom}, \textit{upper}, \textit{lower}, \textit{front}, \textit{back}, \textit{near}, and \textit{far}.
 These terms establish relative spatial relationships within the workspace.